nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 }
 ```

-_Explanation_: Checks if specific strings, `/LIBS/GUID` and `/libs/cloud/report_instance_identity` exist within the lines of an output file.
+_Explanation:_ Checks if specific strings, `/LIBS/GUID` and `/libs/cloud/report_instance_identity` exist within the lines of an output file.

 ### Snapshot an Element in Tuple Output

-_Motivation_: We can't snapshot the whole tuple, but on element of the tuple has stable snapshots.
+_Motivation:_ We can't snapshot the whole tuple, but on element of the tuple has stable snapshots.

 ```groovy
 assert snapshot(file(process.out.deletions[0][1])).match("deletions")
 ```

-_Explanation_: Validates an element within a tuple output against a snapshot.
+_Explanation:_ Validates an element within a tuple output against a snapshot.

 ### Snapshot Published File in Outdir

-_Motivation_: I want to check a specific file in the output is saved correctly and is stable between tests.
+_Motivation:_ I want to check a specific file in the output is saved correctly and is stable between tests.

 ```groovy
 params {